sathomas/jsDataV.is/src/text/ch8/04-restapi.md

 At this point we've managed to retrieve the detailed metrics for a run, but we haven't yet added any <span class="smcp">GPS</span> data.
 Nike+ requires an additional request for that data, so we'll use a similar process.
 In this case, though, we can't rely on Backbone.js because the <span class="smcp">URL</span> for the <span class="smcp">GPS</span> request is unique to Nike+.
 That <span class="smcp">URL</span> is formed by taking the individual activity's <span class="smcp">URL</span> and appending `/gps`.
 A complete example would be `https://api.nike.com/v1/me/sport/activities/2126456911/gps`.

 To make the additional request we can add some code to the regular `fetch` method.
 We'll request the <span class="smcp">GPS</span> data at the same time Backbone.js asks for the metrics details.
 The basic approach, which the code fragment below illustrates, is simple.
 We'll first see if the activity even has any <span class="smcp">GPS</span> data.
 We can do that by checking the `isGpsActivity` property which the server provides on activity summaries.
 If it does, then we can request it.
 In either case we also want to execute the normal `fetch` process for the model.
 We do that by getting a reference to the standard `fetch` method for the model (`Backbone.Model.prototype.fetch`) and then calling that method.
-We pass is the same `options` passed to us.
+We pass it the same `options` passed to us.

 ``` {.javascript .numberLines}
 Running.Models.Run = Backbone.Model.extend({